Keroro1454/Supply-Drop/README.md

 		- BUFF: Increased Shell Plating's armor granted per kill, from .2 to .5
 		- BUFF: Increased Shell Plating's base max armor, from 10 to 25
 		- BUFF: Increased Unassuming Tie's base duration of Second Wind, from 4 to 5 seconds
-		- BUFF: Increased QSS's cooldown reduction from additional stacks, from 0.5 to 1 seconds
+		- BUFF: Increased Quantum Shield Stabilizer's cooldown reduction from additional stacks, from 0.5 to 1 seconds
 		- BUFF: Increased Tome of Bloodletting's damage conversion percentage from additional stacks, from 5% to 10%
 		- BUFF: Increased Numbing Berries' base armor granted, from 5 to 10
 	- Bug Fixes: